About the Program

 |DATASCI W271||Statistical Methods for Discrete Response, Time Series, and Panel Data||3|

 As a Master of Information and Data Science (MIDS) student, the immersion is your opportunity to meet faculty and peers in person on the UC Berkeley campus.
 You will have the opportunity to gain on-the-ground perspectives from faculty and industry leaders, meet with data science professionals, and soak up more of the School of Information (I School) culture.
-Offered twice a year, each four- to five-day immersion will be custom crafted to deliver additional learning, networking, and community-building opportunities.
+Offered three times a year, each four- to five-day immersion will be custom crafted to deliver additional learning, networking, and community-building opportunities.

 Please refer to the datascience@berkeley website for more information.